leixu2046/windows-ai-foundry-workshop/demo-app/demo-guides/02-OCR-and-ImageDescription.md

 ## Common Issues and Solutions

 ### Issue: "OCR not available"
-**Cause**: Windows AI Platform not installed or device doesn't support it **Solution**: Install Windows App Runtime from Microsoft Store
+**Cause**: Windows AI APIs not installed or device doesn't support it **Solution**: Install Windows App Runtime from Microsoft Store

 ### Issue: Images not processing